Coming up next, our final news roundup and information overload hour.

 It's wrong.

-And he he didn't have to go in.
+And he didn't have to go in.

-But he believed it was wrong to do it on principle.
+He could have just gone in and pled the fifth, but he believed it was wrong to do it on principle.

-He knew that he'd be putting himself in legal jeopardy, although all the other people that that are held in contempt in cro Congress like Lois Lerner and Eric Holder and so many others, nothing happens to them.
+He knew that he'd be putting himself in legal jeopardy, although all the other people that are held in contempt in Congress like Lois Lerner and Eric Holder and so many others, nothing happens to them.

 We know that Hunter Biden didn't abide by the subpoena he was given.